 For more information contact the garden or drop-in to their meetings on the second Wednesday of every month at 7pm at Luis de Torres Café 7 Rider Boulevard.
 To sponsor this great initiative, please call 9911 6555.

-The Five Senses Garden project is an innovative collaboration between City of Canada Bay and Inner West Neighbour Aid.
-The garden will be an accessible space for all ages and abilities, incorporating food growing, nature play, bush tucker plants and a sensory garden.
+The Five Senses Garden project is an innovative collaboration between the City of Canada Bay and Inner West Neighbour Aid.
+The garden is an accessible space for all ages and abilities, incorporating food growing, nature play, bush tucker plants and a sensory garden.

-The garden is currently under construction, and will open in early 2019.
-The garden will be a welcoming haven for residents, community groups and gardeners alike and plans to host a range of gardening, creative and wellbeing workshops.
+The garden opened in early 2019 and is a welcoming haven for residents, community groups and gardeners alike and hosts a range of gardening, creative and wellbeing workshops.
 People can also get involved in the garden by participating in regular working bees.

 Please visit 5 Senses Garden website.